 She is originally from Fayetteville, North Carolina, but moved around a bit since starting graduate school.
 She came to Ames from Tampa, Florida so if you are also from a warm weathered state, you can reminisce with her about warm winters and flip flops.
 Topics she can advise on: renting apartments off-campus, CyRide, restaurants and bars, sorting out the course DPS, and getting in your transfer credits.

-Idée Edalatishams holds an MA in ELT and a BA in English Translation from Azad University, Tehran, Iran.
-Her primary research is on spoken language, pronunciation, identity, and ITAs, mainly through corpus linguistics as methodology.
-She has presented her work in conferences such as PSLLT, AACL, SLRF, CALICO, and TSLL.
-During her first 4 years in the PhD program, she has taught ISUComm Foundation Courses, as well as ESL courses focusing on ITAs’ speaking skills and undergraduates’ writing, listening, and reading skills.
-She has also worked as a graduate communication consultant at the Writing and Media Center and as a speaking/writing consultant at the Center for Communication Excellence, Graduate College.
+Idée Edalatishams holds an M.A. in ELT and a BA in English Translation from Azad University, Tehran, Iran.
+Her primary research focuses on spoken discourse, particularly pronunciation, accentedness, and comprehensibility mainly through corpus linguistics as methodology.
+She is also interested in non-native speakers' identity perceptions as they relate to linguistic stereotyping.
+She has presented her work in conferences such as AAAL, PSLLT, AACL, SLRF, CALICO, and TSLL.
+During her 5 years in the Ph.D. program, she has taught ISUComm Foundation Courses, as well as ESL courses focusing on ITAs’ speaking skills and undergraduates’ writing, listening, and reading skills.
+She has also worked as a graduate communication consultant at the Writing and Media Center and is currently an English speaking/writing consultant at the Center for Communication Excellence, Graduate College.

 Tom Elliott is an PhD student in Applied Linguistics and Technology (ALT).
 He received B.A.s in Linguistics and French, and an MA in TESL/Applied Linguistics from Iowa State University.
 Prior to joining the program, he worked as an ESL tutor for the America China Exchange Society.
 His current interests include corpus linguistics methodology and second language acquisition.